 What is a Dry Vodka Martini?

-From the time we first started dating, Robert and I have always enjoyed sharing a martini together.
-Even when we’re traveling around the country in our Airstream trailer, Robert’s often whipping up a scrumptious batch of martinis.
+In fact, from the time we first started dating, my husband Robert and I have always enjoyed sharing a martini together.
+Even when we were traveling around the country in our Airstream trailer, Robert often whipped up a scrumptious batch of martinis for us campside.
 His favorite recipe is his Vodka Martini with a Twist.

 These days, we tend to enjoy Robert’s special vodka martinis at home.
 His secret?
-He swaps out the vermouth for Cointreau (an orange-flavored liqueur)!
-The result is a scrumptious cocktail that is cool, clean, velvety smooth, and not sweet but with very slight fruity overtones.
+Rather than follow the classic vodka martini recipe, he swaps out the dry vermouth for Cointreau (an orange-flavored liqueur)!
+The result is a scrumptious martini cocktail that is cool, clean, velvety smooth, and not sweet but with very slight fruity overtones.

 What is in a Vodka Martini?

-- Splash to 1 ounce (2 tablespoons) Cointreau, or other orange flavored liqueur.
-Can also use ginger liqueu
+- Splash to 1 ounce (2 tablespoons) Cointreau, or other orange flavored liqueur (like Triple Sec).
+Can also use ginger liqueur.

 He prefers to garnish his martinis with a lemon twist (see directions on how to make one below and in the recipe card), but also has olives on hand, in case a guest requests them.